thismatters/django-ctb/README.md

 ## Housekeeping

 ### TODO
+- Build BOM to show which actual parts were reserved for the build (substitute parts, equivalent parts, &c.)
+  - Sortable by footprint ref (for assembly) or part value (for easy picking)
-- Where tf did the BOM view go???
+- BOM view to include part and inventory line link

 - Document workflows -- flowcharts for:
   - Create new project
   - Figuring out what part to use for a design